communiteq/discourse-rocketchat/README.md

 #### Administration - Settings - Accounts - Avatar

 Rocket.Chat can use Discourse's avatars.
-Make sure to replace `forum.example.com` with the name of your forum twice.
+Make sure to replace `forum.example.com` with the name of your forum.

 * **Avatar External Provider URL**: `https://forum.example.com/rocketchat/avatar/{username}.png`